4.9-Stars

 Dual Technology

-Combining PIR and microwave in one fixture allows the detection of both heat signatures and precise radar reflections for reliability with fewer false positives.
+When PIR and microwave technologies are combined in one fixture, they enable detection of both heat signatures and precise radar reflections, providing reliable results with fewer false alarms.

 Photocells